Reading Time: 4 minutes

 And again, such increased wealth would be even more welcome at a time when the rising cost of living has left Canadian families struggling to balance their budgets.

 However, not all provincial governments have embraced the lip-service approach.
-Since the Canadian Free Trade Agreement was signed, Manitoba has removed 56 percent of its listed exceptions to that agreement.
-Alberta, meanwhile, has abolished 78 percent of them.
+Since the Canadian Free Trade Agreement was signed, Manitoba has removed 56 per cent of its listed exceptions to that agreement.
+Alberta, meanwhile, has abolished 78 per cent of them.

 So things are slowly moving in the right direction when it comes to sending goods across provincial borders, at least in some provinces.
 Canadians’ ability to get their professional qualifications recognized from sea to sea, however, isn’t progressing even as fast as that.